-Kidney transplantation was included in health insurance benefit in 1978, but cadaver transplantation was not available in the absence of the law that authorizes removal of organs from corpses.
-The Cornea and Kidney Transplantation Act was enacted in 1980 to authorize removal of cornea and kidney from corpses on certain conditions, but the dissemination of cadaver transplantation was still hampered by prohibition of organ removal from brain dead bodies.
+Kidnev transplants were included in health insurance benefit 1978, but in cadaver transplantation was not available in the absence of the law that authorizes removal of organs from The Cornea and Kidney Transplantation corpses.
+Act was enacted in 1980 to authorize removal of and kidney from corpses on certain cornea conditions, but the dissemination of cadaver transplantation was still hampered by prohibition of organ removal from brain dead bodies.